Book an appointment using SetMore

 Set your pride to the side and initiate decent settlement offers

 I have worked as a family law attorney for several years.
-In my experience, it happens on occasion that very weak settlement offers will be made to test the waters and see what a person may be willing to accept early on in the case.
+In my experience, I’ve encountered occasions where parties make very weak settlement offers to test the waters and see what a person may be willing to accept early on in the case.
 Another motivation for doing so maybe that you do not want to appear weak or overly willing to submit yourself to the negotiation process.
 After all, if you are negotiating from a position of strength, why concede anything to your opposing party.

 If you have this mindset heading into your divorce, I can almost assure you that your case will sit for a good while until either you or your opposing party come forth with a decent settlement offer.
 The fact is that at different stages of a divorce, your settlement offer could be received differently.
 By trying to appear strong in negotiations, you could be missing out on a golden opportunity to settle your case.
 There are no guarantees that the opportunity will present itself again.